-The Benefit Waiting Periods shown above will not be applied if your Spouse was enrolled in the Prior Plan.
+The Benefit Waiting Periods shown above will not be applied if your Spouse was enrolled in the Prior Plan or Alternate Plan.

 What if your Spouse is Confined?

 If your Spouse is Confined on the date your Spouse Dental Insurance would normally start, your Spouse Dental Insurance will not start until your Spouse is no longer Confined.